Return-to-Office Plans: When Companies Are Planning to Go Back

 Jeffries Financial Group plans an Oct.
 4 return to office.

 JPMorgan Chase started bringing employees back on a rotational basis in July.
 It has urged employees to get vaccinated, and, as of mid-August was requiring even vaccinated workers to wear masks in offices and public indoor settings.
 Employees are required to disclose their vaccination status.
 Those who aren’t vaccinated can’t attend indoor employee events with 25 people or more, and must be tested for COVID twice weekly.
+JPMorgan at the start of 2022 also gave workers the option of working remotely for a couple of weeks — with the stipulation that they be back in the office by Feb.
+1.

 LinkedIn is embracing both a hybrid model that will allow most of its employees to work remotely most of the time.
 It has no return to office date.